-Representatives from the Alzheimer’s Foundation of America (AFA) recently awarded Winthrop-University Hospital a grant for $23,123.
+Representatives from the Alzheimer’s Foundation of America (AFA) recently awarded NYU Winthrop Hospital a grant for $23,123.
 The grant will assist researchers Allison Reiss, MD, Head of the Inflammation Section of the Winthrop Research Institute, and Mark Stecker, MD, PhD, Chairman of the Department of Neurosciences at Winthrop, along with their team in conducting an innovative study called “Platelet-Rich Plasma in the Study of Alzheimer’s Pathophysiology.”

 “We are grateful to be working with the Alzheimer’s Foundation of America in research that may have such significant benefits to patients in the future,” said Dr. Stecker.
 “We strongly feel that partnerships like this one will have a tremendous impact on the health of the population.”

 Winthrop Physicians To Speak At First G20 World Brain Mapping & Therapeutic Scientific Summit In Australia